namtvit07/pushpop/README.md

 ### Get Started

-Excited to try out Pushpop with your data?
+Excited to try out Pushpop with your Keen IO projects?
 Here's a few options to choose from:

 #### The Quickstart